blockchainofthings/CatenisAPIClientPHP/README.md

 }
 ```

-> **Note**: the fields of the *options* parameter of the *listMessages* method are slightly different than the ones
+> **Note**: the parameters taken by the *listMessages* method do not exactly match the parameters taken by the List
- taken by the List Messages Catenis API method.
-In particular, fields `fromDeviceIds` and `fromDeviceProdUniqueIds`,
+ Messages Catenis API method.
+Most of the parameters, with the exception of the last two (`limit` and `skip`), are
+ mapped to keys of the first parameter (`selector`) of the *listMessages* method with a few singularities: parameters
- and fields `toDeviceIds` and `toDeviceProdUniqueIds` are replaced by fields `fromDevices` and `toDevices`,
+ `fromDeviceIds` and `fromDeviceProdUniqueIds` and parameters `toDeviceIds` and `toDeviceProdUniqueIds` are replaced with
- respectively.
-Those fields take an indexed array of device ID associative arrays, which is the same type of associative
+ keys `fromDevices` and `toDevices`, respectively.
+Those keys accept for value an indexed array of device ID associative arrays,
- array taken by the first parameter (`targetDevice`) of the *sendMessage* method.
-Also, the date fields, `startDate` and
+ which is the same type of associative array taken by the first parameter (`targetDevice`) of the *sendMessage* method.
- `endDate`, accept not only strings containing ISO8601 formatted dates/times but also *DateTime* objects.
+ Also, the date keys, `startDate` and `endDate`, accept not only strings containing ISO8601 formatted dates/times for values
+ but also *Date* objects.

 ### Issuing an amount of a new asset